danfayal/ESP32memCARDlink/README.md

 # Write Function

-Simply select a .bin or .mcr save file and click the "Write Memory Card" button.
+Simply select a .bin or .mcr save file and click the 'Write Memory Card' button.
 Then wait for the process to finish.

 # Read Function

+ATTENTION!!!!!

+Before proceeding, please be aware of an issue related to this process.
+If you wish to proceed, you must FIRST press the 'Reset button' on your ESP32 board.
+Despite trying various code methods, the cause of the buffer garbage remains unknown to me.
+This garbage disrupts the byte pattern, causing the saved file to be UNRECOGNIZABLE.
+Therefore, make sure to reset your ESP32 board before starting the process.

-Click the "Read Memory Card" button.
+Click the 'Read Memory Card' button.
 That’s it—just wait, as with the writing process.
 Once the memory card backup image is saved, you can use any format converter to make the saves compatible with your emulator, for example.

 # Format Function

-Click the "Format Memory Card" button.
+Select the 'emptymemcard.bin' file and click the 'Write Memory Card' button.
 Done.
 Irreversible operation!

 # Does it work with a PlayStation 2 Memory Card?